Anti-gay purges in Chechnya

 On 11 January 2019, it was reported that another 'gay purge' had begun in the country in December 2018, with several gay men and women being detained.
 The Russian LGBT Network believes that around 40 people were detained and two killed.

-Though some men have fled Chechnya, and in some cases have received status in the countries where they moved, Chechnyan agents have pursued them out of the region.
+Though some men have fled Chechnya, and in some cases have received status in the countries where they moved, Chechen agents have pursued them out of the region.
 In some instances, false accusations have been made to prosecute the detainees.

+In September 2022, Chechen authorities detained at least six men on suspicion of being gay, threatening them with fabricated criminal charges and coercing them into signing military contracts to fight in Ukraine.
+According to the North Caucasus SOS Crisis Group, at least seven such cases were confirmed, one of whom was subsequently killed at the front.
+Similar detentions continued into 2023, when four men and one woman were detained; the men were again forcibly sent to fight in Ukraine.

+On 30 November 2023, Russia's Supreme Court declared the "international LGBT movement" an extremist organization, effectively banning all LGBT rights activism in the country.
+The ruling was condemned by the UN High Commissioner for Human Rights, Amnesty International, and Human Rights Watch, who warned it exposed LGBT people and their defenders to criminal prosecution carrying sentences of up to ten years.

 Background

 The status of LGBT rights in the Chechen Republic has long been a cause of concern to human rights organizations (including Amnesty International) and it has also been described as being "especially bleak" within the Russian Federation as a whole.
 It was also singled out for criticism by human rights organisations such as Amnesty International before the 2017 crackdown.
 Chechnya is a predominantly Muslim, ultra-conservative society in which homophobia is widespread and homosexuality is taboo, and where having a gay relative is seen as a "stain on the entire extended family".

 The federal Russian LGBT laws apply in Chechnya, which is a part of the Russian Federation.
 However, in Chechnya, as in other regions of southern Russia, Russian President Vladimir Putin "has empowered local leaders to enforce their interpretation of traditional values, partly in an effort to co-opt religious extremism, which has largely been driven underground".

 Although homosexuality was legalized in Russia in 1993, in 1996 Chechnya's separatist president Aslan Maskhadov adopted sharia law in his Chechen Republic of Ichkeria, and article 148 of the Chechen penal code made all "sodomy" punishable by caning after the first two offenses and punishable by execution after the third offense.
 Chechnya returned to direct Russian rule in 2000, formally complying with its federal laws and human right statutes.
 De facto, it retains some autonomy, and the current Head of the Chechen Republic, Ramzan Kadyrov, "has brought Islam to the fore of Chechnya's daily life, and gay people who reveal their sexuality are often discriminated against and shunned by their families".